 Organization on the front end eliminates a lot of unnecessary stress during the event.

-Make sure that activities are organized and that they have all of the needed supplies; that instructions for the activities are written down and easy to understand; and there is a go-to person to help resolve any unforeseen issue that arises.
+Make sure that activities are organized and that they have all of the needed supplies, that instructions for the activities are written down and easy to understand, and that there is a go-to person to help answer questions or resolve any unforeseen issue that arises.

 4. Communicate with Parents

-As you go through the week don’t forget to think about the information that parents need.
+As you go through the week, don’t forget to think about the information parents need.

-Think about every day of the event and make a list of questions that parents might have and be proactive in answering those questions.
+Think about every day of the event, make a list of questions parents might have, and be proactive in answering those questions.

 The more information you can share in advance will eliminate the bombardment of phone calls you get during the event.

 It is always great to have a plan.
 But sometimes the unexpected happens.

 Many VBS are held outside, so make sure you have a plan for inclement weather.

 This plan should include when to make the call to go inside, how to shift activities indoors, and how to communicate with parents in the event of early dismissal.